AVMountainBorder-frontporch1

 Here’s where things currently stand in each locality:

-Pound: The old People’s Bank building downtown is currently undergoing demolition.
-In its place, community members and leaders are planning a monument to labor and pocket park.
+Pound: The old People’s Bank building downtown recently underwent demolition.
+In its place, community members and leaders are planning a monument to labor and a pocket park.
 You helped design a stage for community use and talked about splash pads, a farmer’s market and a place for town events.
 The stage and park are slated to be unveiled next spring.
 A design firm has also completed new plans for a flood-mitigating riverwalk to bring a new recreational opportunity to the area.

 Pennington Gap: The town received a completed flood-mitigation greenscaping project report and is preparing to apply for project implementation funding.
-The town has been awarded funding through the Environmental Protection Agency’s Thriving Communities program to demolish the Cas Walker building and build a recreational area in its place.
+The town is applying for state funding to demolish the Cas Walker building and build a recreational area in its place.
 New energy-efficient LED lighting is being installed along the greenbelt, made possible by federal funding from the Department of Energy’s SOLVE-IT prize.

 Dante: The community is working on revitalization of the Dante Depot to be used as a central hub for community resilience.
 Russell County received a Community Development Planning Grant for Dante to inventory residential properties to compile a plan for building revitalization.
-We are also partnering with the county to apply for Hazard Mitigation Grant Program funding to address flooding hazards around Dante, including Timber Scent Bridge.
+Appalachian Voices has also worked with Dante to complete a solar and battery storage feasibility study for the depot building.

 Investing in Community-Led Solutions